howardbdev/sinatra-community-gardener/develpment-log.md

   # 2019-03-05

     - add SysRandom <-- on hold for now
-  - Add a user landing page ? show? dashboard?
-CONTINUE WORKING ON THIS
+  - Add a user landing page ? show? dashboard?  some work DONE -- more to do!
-  - Add appropriate navigation -- we don't want users to ever have to touch/type in the browser URL bar
+  - Add appropriate navigation -- we don't want users to ever have to touch/type in the browser URL bar DONE (for now)
-  - Think about CR (CRUD - create & read) of gardens (garden create, plant create, also show and index)
+  - Think about CR (CRUD - create & read) of gardens (garden create, plant create, also show and index) DONE (for now)

   TO CREATE A GARDEN WE NEED: